garciagenrique/singularity_examples/README.md

 ## GitHub Actions setup

 To allow the workflow publish to the GitHub registry, provide the workflow with the correct permissions.
- - Go to the tab `:gear: Settings > Actions > General > Workflow permissions`, and change the default ones to `Read and write permissions`.
+ - Go to the tab: :gear: `Settings > Actions > General > Workflow permissions`, and change the default ones to `Read and write permissions`.
  - Save the changes.

  ---------------------------------